-This article explored CRM in relation to empowering people to speak up in the context of a Middle Eastern ambulance service with a highly heterogeneous workforce.
+This article explored CRM in relation to empowering people to speak up in the context of a Middle Eastern ambulance service with a highly heterogeneous workforce providing emergency care to an even more culturally diverse population.
+While it is a very enriching experience, it is also particularly challenging, and expatriate EMC practitioners need to be adequately prepared so they can rapidly become effective team members.
 Researchers in this field encourage teamwork and effective communication as a means to bridge cultural and communication barriers.
 In order to overcome these barriers and encourage EMC practitioners to "speak up" during clinical practice, the researchers recommend that the CRM principles are enforced regularly.
 Training on the CUS, two-challenge rule, and other TeamSTEPP principles must be entrenched in all EMC learning programmes.
-Further, these principles must be reinforced through continuous professional development activities.
+Furthermore, these principles must be reinforced through continuous professional development activities.
 Evaluation and monitoring systems must be instituted to identify at risk situations and prevent patient safety breaches.

+Training on the principles of CRM and teamwork are expected to improve compliance and patient safety.
+HMCAS is well underway of inculcating CRM principles into its EMC practitioners.
+They are well incorporated as part of the EMC's orientation programme and specialised CPD courses; however, CRM training should be conducted more regularly with all role players, including supervisors, in different settings, and using scenarios that help create specific situations calling for the application of the communication tools and teamwork principles.
+We now aim to monitor changes in attitudes and organisational culture over time, and how it impacts on case reviews and patient outcome.
 Training on the principles of CRM and teamwork are expected to improve compliance and patient safety.
 HMCAS is well underway of inculcating CRM principles into its EMC practitioners.
 They are well incorporated as part of the EMC's orientation programme and specialised CPD courses, however CRM training should be conducted more regularly with all role players, including supervisors, in different settings, and using scenarios that help create specific situations calling for the application of the communication tools and teamwork principles.
 We now aim to monitor changes in attitudes and organisational culture over time, and how it impacts on case reviews and patient outcome.